lizakochergina/spectral_norm_for_gans/README.md

 To run experiment you need to adjust configs in init.py file and then run `python main.py` from current directory.

+You can see metric results of completed experiments in the folder `metrics`.

 Data, module trends and some parts of module evaluation are brought from repo https://github.com/SiLiKhon/TPC-FastSim.
 Model is based on article https://link.springer.com/article/10.1140/epjc/s10052-021-09366-4.